Advocating for the Rights of Injured Clients

 Jack attended the University of Michigan in Ann Arbor, graduating in 1959 with a Bachelor’s degree in English.
 He then attended the Indiana University School of Law in Bloomington.

 Upon graduation in 1962, Jack opened an office in South Bend, Indiana, allowing Keller & Keller to expand.
-Jack focuses his practice on car accidents, snowmobile and motorcycle accidents, recreational vehicle accidents, wrongful death and serious injuries and Michigan no-fault law.
+Jack focused his practice on car accidents, snowmobile and motorcycle accidents, recreational vehicle accidents, wrongful death and serious injuries and Michigan no-fault law.

 "Fighting for the rights of injured people hurt by the negligence of others is what we've done for over 75 years."